abmarnie/godot-architecture-organization-advice/README.md

 ## Directory Structure Advice

 This section aligns with the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html) section of the Godot manual.
-Note the use of `snake_case` for file and folder names, except for .cs files, which should be `PascalCase`; otherwise you will run into [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide) on some platforms.
+To avoid [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide), note the use of `snake_case` for file and folder names, except for .cs files, which use `PascalCase`.
 Also note that using `.gltf` is generally recommended for larger teams, but for small teams in which everyone is comfortable using Blender, working directly with `.blend` files is very convenient.

 - **Addons Folder**: Store third-party assets, scenes, and code in `addons/`, including their licenses.
 - **Source Code Folder**: Place all source code in a `src/` folder for easy IDE navigation